jdillard/sphinx-sitemap/README.rst

 Sphinx Sitemap Generator Extension
 ==================================

-*`Sphinx`_ extension to silently generate a sitemaps.org compliant sitemap for the HTML version of your Sphinx Documentation.*
+A `Sphinx`_ extension to silently generate a sitemaps.org compliant sitemap for the HTML version of your Sphinx Documentation.

 |Build Status| |PyPI version| |License: MIT|